MicheleTobias/workshop-photogrammetry/README.md

 Satellite imagery is generally available for time periods after the mid-1970s.
 There were programs earlier than this going back to the late 1940s, but these were experimental and typically local in geographic scale.
 Earlier satellites produced images a coarser geographic and radiometric scales than modern satellite sensors.

+**Maps**
+If you need information from before the imagery record, consider the data available in historic maps.
+Maps have the bias of their creators and may not contain the information you need, but for some types of data, they can be a wealth of information.
+For example, the USGS Topographic Maps have a long record and are easily accessed on the [TopoView](https://ngmdb.usgs.gov/topoview/viewer/#4/39.98/-100.06) website.
+This collection typically show physical geography and human infrastructure.
+While maps are not the same as aerial imagery, the analysis steps you take with this kind of data will be similar to working with aerial imagery in many respects - scanning, digitizing areas of interest, etc.

 ## Collect Your Own